Seattle Archdiocese announces sweeping plan to consolidate parishes

 “We don’t have a preconceived notion of what that outcome is going to be,” the archbishop says in a video played at churches over the weekend and posted to the archdiocese’s website.

-Roughly 900 priests and parish representatives got a pre-briefing of the consolidation plan last week at the Greater Tacoma Convention Center.
+Roughly 900 priests and parish representatives got a prebriefing on the consolidation plan last week at the Greater Tacoma Convention Center.
 Rosa Luna, a 34-year-old parishioner and youth choir leader at St. Pius X church in Mountlake Terrace, was one of them.

 “When you first hear it, it hits you like a ton of bricks,” she said.
 “And it hurts.”